 What Is The Sedona Method

 Hello, my name is Hale Dwoskin.
-Almost three decades ago, I learned the Sedona Method from my friend, Lester Levenson, and my life has been forever changed.
+Over four decades ago, I learned the Sedona Method from my friend, Lester Levenson, and my life has been forever changed.
 I have found success in every area of my life and I know that you will, too.
 Because of the successes I have achieved with this tool, I have dedicated my life to sharing this with you and everyone who has a sincere desire to change and improve their lives.

 This technique has already helped hundreds of thousands of people to tap this natural ability to let go of uncomfortable or unwanted emotions on the spot, including many people that you may already know.